mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 first-hand-access.

-From GitHub, we are able to collect detailed information about the collaborators and the commits made for both the central framework (i.e., core) and for each module.
-Further, we are able to collect data on the lines of code (additions and deletions) for every commit and who committed these lines of code to the core or module as well as comments made by contributors or other users.
+From GitHub, we are able to collect detailed information about the collaborators and the commits made for both the platform core) and for each module.
+Further, we are able to collect data on the lines of code (additions and deletions) for every commit and who committed these lines of code as well as comments made by contributors or other users.

-From npm, we are able to collect detailed information about the releases of every ecosystem -- both for the core and for each published module.
-Included in these details is a list of dependencies that a core or module has on other packages within npm.
-Further, we are also able to get information on the download counts -- again for the core and each published module -- for each single day.
+From npm, we are able to collect detailed information about the releases related to the respective ecosystem -- both for the platform core and for each module.
+Included in these details is a list of technical dependencies to other modules of the ecosystem for each release.
+The list of dependencies thereby includes all modules that are registered in the npm registry.
+Further, we are also able to get information on the download counts -- again for the platform core and each module -- for each single day.

-To identify modules for each of the three cases, we utilize the search API offered by npm.
+To identify modules for each of the three ecosystems, we utilize the search API offered by the npm registry.
 Via a keyword search on the ecosystem's name, we are able to identify every publicly available module for each of the ecosystems.
 While modules for Angular and React are tagged with "angular" and "react" respectively, modules for vue are tagged "vue", "vue.js", or "vuejs".
-Including the variants, we are able to identify all needed modules.
+Including these variants, we are able to identify all needed modules.

-Combining the data from GitHub and npm, we are able to aggregate measures, such as the number of modules available in an ecosystem, the lines of code affected by a release, the lines of code per contributor per release, or the lines of code per download per day -- giving us a wide range of measures for contribution to and growth and success of open-source platform-based ecosystems [cf.
-@Lindberg2019].
-Including temporal data (e.g., quarterly downloads from npm), we are able to calculate a "velocity" of a core or module, further extending our options for later data analysis.
+Combining the data from GitHub and npm, we are able to aggregate measures such as the number of modules available in an ecosystem, the lines of code affected by a release, the lines of code per contributor per release, or the lines of code per download per day, giving us a wide range of measures for the growth and success of POSSE [cf.  @Lindberg2019].
+Including temporal data (e.g., quarterly downloads from npm), we are able to calculate a "velocity" for the platform core and each module, further extending our options for later data analysis.

 ## Data Analysis